NMSU-ISA/ISA/docs/src/recipes.md

 ## Colormaps
 To avoid the perceptual problems associated with many colormaps ([Borland and Taylor, 2007](https://ieeexplore.ieee.org/document/4118486); [Liu and Heer, 2018](https://dl.acm.org/doi/10.1145/3173574.3174172)), we have utilized two perceptually motivated colormaps in our visualizations.
-Namely, [cubeyf](https://mycarta.wordpress.com/2013/02/21/perceptual-rainbow-palette-the-method/) [default] and [viridis](https://www.youtube.com/watch?v=xAoljeRJ3lU).
+Namely, [cubeyf](https://mycarta.wordpress.com/2013/02/21/perceptual-rainbow-palette-the-method/) and [viridis](https://www.youtube.com/watch?v=xAoljeRJ3lU) [default].

-An example of changing the default colormap (cubeyf) is given below.
+An example of using the default colormap (`viridis`).
 ```julia
 using ISA, Plots
 ψ₀ = AMFMcomp(t->t,t->25cos(t),0.0)